 If you choose to use this then it should be the first Steamworks function call you make, right before SteamAPI_Init

 If this returns true

 then it starts the Steam client if required and launches your game again through it, and you should quit your process as soon as possible.
 This effectively runs

-so it may not relaunch the exact executable that called it, as it will always relaunch from the version installed in your Steam library folder.
+so it may not relaunch the exact executable that called this function (for example, if you were running from your debugger).
+It will always relaunch from the version installed in your Steam library folder.

 Otherwise, if it returns false

 , then your game was launched by the Steam client and no action needs to be taken.
 One exception is if a

 file is present then this will return false